WillFEO/idm221-wjk44/docs/DMV Case Study.md

 - Right at the top

   - **Tools used:** Miro, Discord, Physical crafts tools (Box cutters, rulers, pencils)
-  - **Duration:** Three months
+  - **Duration:** Two months
   - **Roles:** Prototyping Co-leader, Prototype Designer

 ## Overview

-For our final project in my Design Thinking in Production class, our class operated as a full-scale design agency, collaborating across multiple departments to tackle a notoriously frustrating user experience: the DMV.
-After selecting the West Hollywood DMV as our focus, we formed teams specializing in UX research, UX design, storytelling, concept development, and prototyping—where I played a key role.
+For our final project in my Design Thinking in Production class, our class operated as a full-scale design agency to tackle a notoriously frustrating user experience: the DMV.
+After selecting the West Hollywood DMV as our focus, we formed teams specializing in UX research, UX design, storytelling, concept development, and prototyping — where I played a key role.

+## Problem

+Long waits, unclear navigation, and uncomfortable environments make DMVs synonymous with frustration.
+We set out to understand the root causes of this negative experience and redesign the space to better support both users and staff.

+## Research

+This project provided the unique experience of having a UX Research "department" working alongside us.
+This allowed my prototyping department to devote our full focus to solving the issues they gave us.

 ## Project Vision: A Smarter, More Engaging DMV Experience

-DMVs are infamous for inefficiency, long wait times, and uncomfortable environments.
 Our goal was to transform the West Hollywood DMV into a space that maximized efficiency, improved user flow, and created a more pleasant waiting experience.
 Through extensive brainstorming, our key redesign principles emerged:

-- _Optimized floorspace_ with clear branding, featured collections, and prominent search functionality.
 - _Increased natural light_ to enhance ambiance and reduce stress.
 - _Smarter seating arrangements_ that allow for comfort and efficiency.
 - _A built-in café,_ capitalizing on expected wait times by offering a more engaging, revenue-generating experience.
 - _A kiosk system_ to streamline both DMV check-in and café ordering, reducing the need for staff intervention and improving overall service flow.

-## Our Role as the Prototyping Team
+## My Role: The Prototyping Team

-As the prototyping department, our objectives were clear:

-- Construct a _scaled model_ of the current DMV layout.
-- Develop _small-scale elements_ to visualize our proposed changes.
-- _Prototype one full-scale object,_ selected in agreement with all teams.
-- _Create detailed floorplan designs_ to reflect our redesign vision.

-Our team determined that the most impactful object to prototype at full scale was the _self-service kiosk,_ a critical element of our user experience overhaul.
+Our four-person prototyping team created a **scaled model of the DMV** and a **full-scale interactive kiosk prototype** — the centerpiece of the redesigned service flow.

 **_Image: Scale Model Overview_**